Public Fund Survey

 Summary of Findings

-In addition to investment performance, other major contributors to changes in a plan's funding level include adjustments in actuarial assumptions and actuarial experience that varies from assumptions.
-Since the market decline of 2008-09 and the Great Recession, every plan in the Public Fund Survey has reduced its most consequential actuarial assumption—the rate of expected investment return.
-These lower investment return assumptions have created a strong headwind to efforts made by public retirement systems and their plan sponsors to improve funding levels.
-Many plans also have adjusted other actuarial assumptions, including mortality assumptions to reflect expected longer lives.
+Since the market decline of 2008-09 and the Great Recession, every plan in the Public Fund Survey has reduced its most consequential actuarial assumption - the assumed rate of investment return.
+These lower investment return assumptions have created strong headwinds to efforts by public pension plans and their plan sponsors to improve funding levels.
+The pace of changes to the investment return assumption has slowed markedly in recent years, chiefly since 2021, when the rate of inflation rose sharply.
+Many plans also have adjusted other actuarial assumptions, including mortality assumptions to reflect longer lives.
 Like a lower investment return assumption, improved mortality assumptions result in a reduced plan funding level and higher cost, as plan participants are projected to receive benefits for a longer period of time.

 See the NASRA issue brief on investment return assumptions